xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

       ...
     ]

-It is am array of JSON elements each describing a defined space as a name and a list of entries.
+It is an array of JSON elements each describing a defined space as a name and a list of entries.

     "spacename": "h0",
     "entries": [